seabaylea/FoodTrackerBackend-Workshop/README.md

 For more information about Swift@IBM, visit https://developer.ibm.com/swift/

 ### Pre-Requisites:
+**Note:** This workshop has been developed for Swift 3.1 and Xcode 8.x.

 **Install the Swift Server Generator:**
 1. Ensure that you have Node.js 8.0 installed:
 `node —v`